MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Frustrations**:

 - Don't know all the procedures needed.
-- Can't pass much time with his family due to the amount of work.
+- Can't spend much time with his family due to the amount of work.
 - Has enough to search for every instance needed.

 **Goals**:

 - Would like a documented application to help him.
-- Would like to spend more time grieving than doing paperworks.
+- Would like to spend more time grieving than doing paperwork.
-- Would like having a list of steps guiding him across the procedure.
+- Would like to have a list of steps guiding him across the procedure.

 ---